 AMON (meaning ”the hidden one” or ”invisible”, from the ancient egyptian God of the Sun, Amun-Ra) is an art collective, since 2015 run by artist, philosophical practitioner and art educator Adam Wallenberg.
 Mediums used are video, dialogue, music, text and painting.

-AMON work with collective, sometimes neo-Socratic explorations of philosophical, existential, political and spiritual themes such as immateriality, meaning, dissonance, inter-subjectivity, ecology, destructivity, re-sacralization, immanence and existential health.
+AMON work with collective, sometimes neo-Socratic explorations of philosophical, existential, political and spiritual themes such as immateriality, meaning, dissonance, inter-subjectivity, ecology, destructivity, proximity, re-sacralization, immanence and existential health.
 Often the art works are in themselves an organic process or movement, that sometimes leaves us with questions, thoughts and other materia to continue to contemplate on.
 An example of this kind of immaterial, process work is ”The Art Museum as a Cathedral” (2015-2016) at Moderna Museet (Museum Museum) which later evolved into the group exhibition ”FÖRSTÅELSEHORISONTER” at Gallery Detroit (2016).